victronenergy/dynamic-ess/README.md

 ![Dynamic ESS](https://github.com/victronenergy/dynamic-ess/raw/main/doc/img/dynamic-ess-flow.png)

-Note that there also another example that you can import: [_fetch-dynamic-ess-with-average-price-switching.json_](https://github.com/victronenergy/dynamic-ess/blob/main/examples/fetch-dynamic-ess-with-average-price-switching.json).
-This example shows how to switch on/off a relay based on the average (dynamic) price.
+Note that there also exists another flow that you can import: [_fetch-dynamic-ess-with-average-price-switching.json_](https://github.com/victronenergy/dynamic-ess/blob/main/examples/fetch-dynamic-ess-with-average-price-switching.json).
+This flow shows how to switch on/off a relay based on the average (dynamic) price.

 If you want to link to the site from a dashboard node, you can simply add a template node that links to the site: